Consulting Behavioral Interview: STAR + 20 Questions (2026)

 Stress-Testing Your Stories

-You need 4-6 stories that collectively cover leadership, teamwork, influence, initiative, resilience, and self-awareness.
-The selection matters less than the depth — a single story about leading a team through a crisis can answer questions about leadership, teamwork, and problem-solving depending on which aspect you emphasize.
+You need 4-6 stories that collectively cover leadership, teamwork, influence, initiative, resilience, and self-awareness; the best consulting behavioral interview resources can help you find additional practice material and story banks.
+The selection matters less than the depth.
+A single story about leading a team through a crisis can answer questions about leadership, teamwork, and problem-solving depending on which aspect you emphasize.

 For every story, prepare for 5 levels of follow-up: